-You’ll notice a difference with a good cream like Pure Silk Shave Cream rather than just water.
+You’ll notice a difference with a good homemade shaving cream rather than just water.
 It makes the whole process so much easier on skin!
 You’ll get fewer nicks and cuts, and it’s extra moisturizing, which is just what our skin needs when shaving.
 I love

 5. Using the wrong technique

 Here are a few shaving tips for the smoothest technique:

 - Avoid shaving the same area too much.
 Shaving the same area over and over just leads to irritation.